-The carrying amounts of assets and liabilities of consolidated VIEs was \$1.2 billion, as of March 31, 2020 and \$1.6 billion and \$1.5 billion, respectively, as of December 31, 2019.
+The carrying amounts of assets and liabilities of consolidated VIEs was \$1.3 billion and \$1.2 billion, respectively, as of June 30, 2020 and \$1.6 billion and \$1.5 billion, respectively, as of December 31, 2019.
 The carrying amounts of assets and liabilities are presented separately in "Assets of consolidated variable interest entities" and "Liabilities of consolidated variable interest entities" on the Company's consolidated balance sheets.
 VIEs are consolidated or deconsolidated based on an ongoing reassessment of controlling financial interest, when events occur or circumstances arise, and whether the ability to exercise rights that constitute power to direct activities of any VIEs are present according to the design and characteristics of these entities.
+In the second quarter of 2020, there was no consolidation or deconsolidation of VIEs by the Company.
 In the first quarter of 2020, the Company deconsolidated one structured finance VIE due to the prepayment of the outstanding notes of the VIE.
-Also, in the first quarter of 2020, the Puerto Rico Sales Tax Financing Corporation ("COFINA") Trusts established in 2019 were legally dissolved and the seven related VIEs were deconsolidated.
+Also, in the first guarter of 2020, the Puerto Rico Sales Tax Financing Corporation ("COFINA") Trusts established in 2019 were legally dissolved and the seven related VIEs were deconsolidated.
 There was no impact to the Company's consolidated statement of operations for the first quarter of 2020 due to the deconsolidation of these VIEs.
 In the first quarter of 2019, the Company consolidated seven VIEs related to the Trusts established in connection with the COFINA Plan of Adjustment.
 On the initial consolidation of the Trusts, the Company recorded a loss of \$42 million, representing the difference between the fair value of the Company's financial guarantee within the Trusts and the carrying value of the insurance related balances on the COFINA policies.
 During 2019, all of the uninsured bonds held in the Trusts were sold and the proceeds were used to reduce National's obligations under its original insurance policies upon passing the proceeds through the Trusts to certificate holders.
 In addition, in 2019, National elected to make a voluntary additional payment in the amount of \$66 million with the effect of simultaneously reducing the Trust's obligations to zero and satisfying in full the obligations under its original insurance policies.
+In the second guarter of 2019, two VIEs were deconsolidated as a result of the termination of the Company's insurance policies related to those VIEs and the Company recorded losses of \$16 million primarily due to credit losses in AOCI that were released to earnings.
 Consolidation and deconsolidation gains and losses are recorded within "Other net realized gains (losses)" under "Revenues of consolidated variable interest entities" on the Company's consolidated statements of operations.